 Coping with rheumatoid arthritis and retaining independence

-Mobley suggests that RA patients should find a community to join.
+Mobley suggests that rheumatoid arthritis patients should find a community to join.
 For her, it was going back on Twitter and looking for people to reach out to.

 “Find people, find community, find ways to reach out,” she said.
 “I know it doesn’t sound exciting, but it’s been the best way for me.